gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 unit declaring a tagged type should be compiled with the restriction, though this is not required.

+When pragmas ``Discard_Names`` and ``Restrictions (No_Streams)`` simultaneously apply to a tagged type, its Expanded_Name and External_Tag are also initialized with empty strings.
+In particular, both these pragmas can be applied as configuration pragmas to avoid exposing entity names at binary level for the entire partition.

 No_Tagged_Type_Registration
 ---------------------------
 .. index:: No_Tagged_Type_Registration